macdevopsyvr/macdevopsyvr.github.io/index.md

 ## Call for proposals is now open:

-We are looking for presentations on topics such as: Ansible, Chef, Docker, GitHub, JavaScript, Slack, Vagrant, Puppet, Python, Ruby, or anything that talks about automation, or how Mac SysAdmins can incorporate good habits from developers into their professional lives.
+We are looking for presentations on topics such as: Ansible, Chef, Docker, GitHub, JavaScript, Slack, Vagrant, Puppet, Python, Ruby, or anything that talks about automation, and how Mac SysAdmins can incorporate good habits from developers into their professional lives.

 ## SPEAKERS